SpaceAceMonkey/simpletrie/README.md

-## SpaceAce's Trie for Monkey-X
+## SpaceAce's SimpleTrie for Monkey-X

-### A simple implementation of a trie data structure
+### An implementation of a trie data structure

 **How is trie pronounced?**